 While opossums offer many benefits in maintaining your yard and protection against harmful animals and pests, they can also pose some threats.
 That’s why it is essential to secure all trash can lids and areas where you store pets’ foods and bird seeds.

 Don’t leave your cat or dog food out overnight.
 Clean up spilled birdseed in your yard, especially around feeders.
 Seal any holes and openings in your chimneys, attics, and crawlspaces to prevent them from entering your indoor space.

-Make sure there are no opossums trapped inside holes or gaps before you seal them.
-Overall, opossums are beneficial when it comes to maintaining your yard’s cleanliness and environment.
+Make sure no opossums are trapped inside holes or gaps before you seal them.
+Overall, opossums are beneficial for maintaining your yard’s cleanliness and environment.